 Because leptin is produced in the fat cells, those who are overweight or obese tend to have higher amounts of leptin circulating in the body.
 However, too much leptin floating around can cause leptin resistance, which makes it harder for it to effectively turn off hunger cues.

-One study with 80 participants measured leptin levels during intermittent fasting and found that levels were lower at night during the fasting period.
-(19)
+One study published in PLOS One that included 80 participants measured leptin levels during intermittent fasting and found that levels were lower at night during the fasting period.

 Lower levels of leptin could translate to less leptin resistance, less hunger and potentially even more weight loss.

 Best Way to Intermittent Fast

 As described above, there are many types of IMF with different options that can fit any schedule or lifestyle.
 It’s best to experiment and find the one that works best based on your individual needs.

 For beginners, the easiest starting point is the intermittent fasting 16/8 method, a form of time-restricted eating.
 This typically just involves skipping your evening snack after dinner and skipping breakfast the next morning as well.